paulbrodersen/somnotate/README.md

 ## Installation instructions

-**18/1/2024: The installation with conda currently results in dependency version conflicts.
-Please use `pip` to install somnotate and its dependencies, even if you use a conda virtual environment.**
+> [!CAUTION]
+> Somnotate used to support installation via pip (and encouraged it in fact).
+> Currently, however, this results either in dependency conflicts or in broken builds for some of somnotate's dependencies, especially pomegranate.
+> For the time being, please follow the installation instructions for conda below.

 1. Clone this repository.
 Git is available